apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/graphs.md

 ##### Params

-Since deleting a graph is a dangerous operation, we have added parameters for confirmation to the API to avoid false calls by users：
+Since deleting a graph is a dangerous operation, we have added parameters for confirmation to the API to avoid false calls by users:

 - confirm_message: default by `I'm sure to drop the graph`